mattneub/Programming-iOS-Book-Examples/README.md

 This is the downloadable code for my book, "Programming iOS 5: Fundamentals of iPhone, iPad, and iPod touch Development," published by O'Reilly in March 2012.
 It is the second edition of the book whose previous incarnation was "Programming iOS 4".
+(The example code from the first edition has been moved off into the folder called "iOS4bookExamples".)

 * For more information about the book: <http://shop.oreilly.com/product/0636920023562.do>